instructure/instructure-ui/docs/01-contributing.md

 2. Please do not include the output of `npm run build` in your commits.

+### Codemods

+Instructure UI ships with codemods to make it easier to deal with API changes.

+**Updating**:

+This codemode helps you update your project by renaming `props` that have had names changed (e.g., `onReady` => `onOpen`).
+If you have a project that uses `instructure-ui` this codemod is for you.

+`jscodeshift -t instructure-ui/codemods/updatePropNames.js <path> --config=instructure-ui/codemods/config/propNames.config.json`

 ### Documentation

 Please update the documentation with any changes, the code and docs should